-THE AWARD: The Colorado Springs Branch of the American Association of University Women (AAUW), the oldest women’s organization in the United States, whose mission is equity for all women and girls, life-long education, and positive societal change, will award three Local Scholarships for $1000.00 each and two scholarships for $500 each for 2013-2014.
+THE AWARD: The Colorado Springs Branch of the American Association of University Women (AAUW), the oldest women’s organization in the United States, whose mission is to advance equity for women and girls through advocacy, education, philanthropy, and research, will award two Local Scholarships for $1000.00 each and two scholarships for $500 each for 2014-2015.

-RESTRICTIONS: The applicant must be a woman, must have earned at least 36 college credit hours, must be currently attending either PPCC or UCCS, must be planning to attend fall semester classes at PPCC or UCCS, and must have a minimum grade point average (GPA) of 3.00.
+RESTRICTIONS: The applicant must be a woman, must have earned at least 36 college credit hours but must not be a graduate student, must be currently attending either PPCC or UCCS, must be planning to attend fall semester classes at PPCC or UCCS, and must have a minimum grade point average (GPA) of 3.00.

 SUBMISSION RULES: Applications should be submitted to the AAUW Local Scholarship Committee, 3905 Hill Circle, Colorado Springs, CO 80904.
 Letters of recommendation must be sent by the recommender and grade transcripts must be sent by the school to this address.

-NOTIFICATION: The scholarship winners will be notified personally by May 1, and the name of the winner will be posted online on this website.
+NOTIFICATION: The scholarship winners will be notified personally by May 1, and the name of the winners will be posted online on this website.

 To learn more about AAUW Local Scholarships or to contact the chairperson, send a note to the Local Scholarships Committee.